Emerging Black Writers-in-Residence Program

 Current Writer-In-Residence

-The Chatham University MFA in Creative Writing (MFACW) Program announces that Pittsburgh writer and teacher, Cameron Barnett, will be the next Emerging Black Writer-in-Residence for the 2022-2023 academic year.
+The Chatham University MFA in Creative Writing (MFACW) Program announces that Pittsburgh writer, Sakena Jwan Washington, will be the next Emerging Black Writer-in-Residence for the 2024-2025 academic year.
+Washington's work has been featured in Huffington Post, Reactor, Jellyfish Review, and Bellevuew Literary Review.

 Past Writers-In-Residence